 - Seek medical care.
 Injuries may take days to show up, so it is essential to get a full medical examination as soon as possible after a crash.

 Riders face an uphill battle while trying to get a fair settlement after a motorcycle accident.
 Insurance companies are often quick to push the blame onto riders and offer far less than they deserve.
 Unless you have experience playing hardball with insurance companies, you run the risk of losing your settlement entirely if you deal with them directly.
-Insurance adjusters know that a personal injury trial attorney is not afraid to take a case to court, which puts them at risk of paying out even more.
-Having an attorney on your side can lead to a higher settlement and a much faster claim resolution.
+Insurance adjusters know that a personal injury trial lawyer is not afraid to take a case to court, which puts them at risk of paying out even more.
+Having a lawyer on your side can lead to a higher settlement and a much faster claim resolution.